List of The Deer and the Cauldron characters: Mystic Dragon Cult

-The Mystic Dragon Cult (神龍教) is a cult and martial arts school based on Mystic Dragon Island (神龍島), a fictional island located off the coast of Northeast China.
+The Mystic Dragon Cult is a cult and martial arts clan based on Mystic Dragon Island, a fictional island located off the coast of Northeast China.
 They are known for using poison-based martial arts.
 Wei Xiaobao becomes one of the cult's five emissaries by flattering Hong Antong.
 Later, he stirs up internal conflict within the cult and destroys it with the help of imperial forces.